wadelau/wadelau.github.io/hanjst/data-in-json.md

 JSON is a built-in object in JavaScript which is one of three components of HTML, CSS and JavaScript in front-end.
 So it is quite friendly for Hanjst to retrieve data from `Hanjstjsondata`.

+That's also another key point which drives us make this commitment to set JSON as the carrier of inter-change data.

 ---